evkx/evkx.github.io/content/models/volkswagen/id.7/id.7_gtx_tourer/_index.md

 You can choose between two sound systems on the Volkswagen ID.7 GTX Tourer.

 - With the Sound system, you get six speakers with a max system output of 140 watts.
-- With the Volkswagen Soundsystem, you get six speakers with a max system output of 450 watts.
+- With the Harman Kardon Soundsystem, you get 12 speakers with a max system output of 700 watts.

 The model has 4 USB-C connections as standard.

 ## Lights

-The standard headlights use LED Matrix technology.
-LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
+lights.technology.standard.ledmatrix.corneringlight

 Standard Taillights use LED technology, ensuring visibility and efficiency.